Claudia Borgognoni Holmes

 Born in Rome… still ‘developing’ in London.
 She worked in the Tourism industry in Italy and in the UK.
 Claudia studied at the Middlesex University, she graduated in Deaf Studies, Education and Communication (Interpreting strand) and currently works as Communication Support Worker/BSL Interpreter for various colleges across London.
 In August 2016, she founded UKCEN.
 Her idea was to provide reliable information to EU born/UK residents seeking to apply for UK citizenship.
 She says about UKCEN: “I feel blessed to have met such a very special group people: the volunteers of our group… I wish for all the European citizens in the UK to become voters!”

 Adda spent many years as a corporate designer, marketing and presentations specialist, working for major financial institutions, before leaving the sector after the global financial crisis in 2009.
 She then started working as a webmaster and content creator, producing public information materials for local authorities and NHS CCGs.
 The financial crisis drove her to become interested in legal and consumer matters.
 Over the years, she became a significant contributor on the major consumer fora and obtained a paralegal qualification with CILEx.
-She then took an interest in immigration law and is working towards OISC authorisation while volunteering for UKCEN.
+She then took an interest in immigration law and is working towards OISC authorisation while working for UKCEN.

 Elina graduated with an MA in English, German and International Politics from the University of Tampere in Finland, and studied English Literature, Linguistics and Politics at the University of Manchester.
 She started a career in professional services marketing (working in a law firm and an accountancy firm), but gave it up when her children were born.
 Elina volunteers as an active PTA member at her son’s school, and also as one of the admins at UKCEN helping others to achieve their goal of securing PR and British citizenship.
 Elina got her own PR just before the Brexit vote, and stumbled across UKCEN soon after.
 She naturalised in March 2017.